What is Baseline Assessment?

 In DoodleMaths:

-• Children age 4.5-7.5 will be asked eight sets of five questions
+Children with a starting age 6.5-7.5 will be asked eight sets of five questions

 In DoodleEnglish and DoodleSpell: